hashicorp/go-plugin/README.md

   1. Choose the interface(s) you want to expose for plugins.

-  2. For each interface, implement an implementation of that interface that communicates over a `net/rpc` connection or other a [gRPC](http://www.grpc.io) connection or both.
+  2. For each interface, implement an implementation of that interface that communicates over a `net/rpc` connection or over a [gRPC](http://www.grpc.io) connection or both.
 You'll have to implement both a client and server implementation.